Art At The New Orleans Outdoor Sculpture Garden

 We proceeded on a slow meandering stroll to see the broad array of more contemporary statues in stone and metal around the park.

-Fun and Colour At The New Orleans Outdoor Sculpture Garden
+Fun and Colour In The Gardens

 The New Orleans outdoor sculpture garden included several modern metal pieces made with interesting approaches, including a pile of monkeys, a piece made of letters and a statue that went on and on replicating into the sky!